full

 Speaker:

-Scrolling back that far took very little effort to, as
+Scrolling back that far took very little effort, too,

 Speaker: